mac-developer/openid-wargaming-django-example/README.md

 # Quickstart

-Remembe use virtualenv, virtualenvwrapper or pipenv to give up a clean workspace.
+Remember use virtualenv, virtualenvwrapper or pipenv to give up a clean workspace.

 ```
 $ pip install -r requirements.txt